JuliaStats/StatsModels.jl/docs/src/formula.md

 !!! warning

-    Even though the `@formula` macro supports arbitrary julia functions, run-time (programmatic) formula construction does not.
+    Even though the `@formula` macro supports arbitrary julia functions, runtime (programmatic) formula construction does not.
 This is because to resolve a symbol giving a function's _name_ into the actual _function_ itself, it's necessary to `eval`.
 In practice this is not often an issue, _except_ in cases where a package provides special syntax by overloading a